 Words and images can hurt.
 Those originating by our friends and family can hurt more.
 And those that have the supposed backing of religion can be devastating.
 Curate your digital ministry’s content to prevent these kinds of scars.
 This article goes into various ways your well-meaning content can lead to pain.

 This article has no tricks or shortcuts to fix a broken website.
-Those are often a hoax.
 What it has is a method for fixing the most common problems over the coming months.
-That is correct; months.
-You will still need to publish content and update content.
-These steps make great side projects to your current workload.
-So with a constant, but divided effort, you will overcome your looming challenge and have a fantastic church website!
+You will still need to publish and update content.
+These steps make great side projects.
+So with regular effort, you will overcome your looming challenge and have a fantastic church website!

 Continue reading “Steps to Fix a Broken Website”